 - Candidates may be either U.S. citizens, permanent residents, or non-U.S. citizens.
 International applicants must have the ability to obtain the appropriate visas, as applicable. - Junior faculty and senior fellows are eligible to apply.
 Applicants must hold faculty level positions.
-Fellows may submit applications; however, funding will only be considered if they will hold a faculty-level appointment at the time of the award. - In general, a successful candidate has: (i) previous relevant research training; (ii) expertise in a related research technique; and (iii) presentation or publication record that demonstrates research competence and productivity during fellowship (and beyond, if applicable) - Supplementation of salary from other sources is allowable - A minimum of 70% of the applicant's time must be devoted to research.
+Fellows may submit applications; however, funding will only be considered if they will hold a faculty-level appointment at the time of the award. - In general, a successful candidate has: (i) previous relevant research training; (ii) expertise in a related research technique; and (iii) presentation or publication record that demonstrates research competence and productivity during fellowship (and beyond, if applicable) - Supplementation of salary from other sources is allowable - Applicants must be from a non-profit or academic institution; for-profit entities are not eligible to apply.
+For-profit entities should visit Industry Funding Opportunities for more information. - A minimum of 70% of the applicant's time must be devoted to research.
 Subspecialties that require a substantial commitment to clinical service (>30%) may be accommodated with a lower research commitment on a case-by-case basis at the discretion of the Program Officer (these include surgical and similar subspecialties)